With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreEvansville Psychiatric Childrens Center epcc is a mental health clinic in Vanderburgh County, IN, located at 3300 East Morgan Avenue, 47715.
 Evansville Psychiatric Childrens Center epcc provides hospital inpatient treatment.
-Evansville Psychiatric Childrens Center epcc offers couples/family therapy, activity therapy and behavior modification to children / adolescents.
+Evansville Psychiatric Childrens Center epcc offers trauma therapy, activity therapy and group therapy to children / adolescents.
 Evansville Psychiatric Childrens Center epcc also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Evansville Psychiatric Childrens Center epcc include diet and exercise counseling, suicide prevention services and education services.
+Additional services offered at Evansville Psychiatric Childrens Center epcc include diet and exercise counseling, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.